Johnsonbros/Zeke/replit.md

 The core is a multi-agent system in Python, with specialized agents like Conductor, Memory Curator, Comms Pilot, Ops Planner, Research Scout, and Safety Auditor.
 A TypeScript Context Router system provides domain-specific context bundles to Python agents, supporting a dual-context strategy for efficiency.
 The UI features a dark theme with a coral red accent and Poppins font, designed as a dashboard-first interface with global sidebar navigation.

 Key technical implementations and features include:
-- **Context Router System**: An intelligent, multi-layered context assembly system using token-budgeted bundles.
+- **Context Router System**: An intelligent, multi-layered context assembly system using token-budgeted bundles with parallel bundle assembly for independent context types.
-- **Context Bundle Caching**: High-performance in-memory LRU cache with TTL-based expiration and domain-specific invalidation.
+- **Context Bundle Caching**: High-performance in-memory LRU cache with priority-based eviction, model-aware TTL configurations, predictive prefetching, and domain-specific invalidation.
+Supports cache warming for common routes and access pattern tracking.
 - **Conversation Summarization System**: Automatically compresses older conversation history into bullet summaries using GPT-4o-mini.
 - **Memory Model**: Optimized for a single user, storing long-term memory with semantic search and confidence scoring.
 - **Reminders & Automations**: Scheduled jobs for recurring tasks, AI Task Breakdown, Smart Grocery Suggestions, and Proactive Task Follow-up.